NordicSemiconductor/pc-nrfconnect-serial-terminal/doc/docs/connecting.md

     ![Serial port section](./screenshots/serial_term_ui_serial_port.png "Serial port section")

-    See [Selecting a serial port](selecting_serial_port.md) for more information about the serial port naming conventions.
+    See [Selecting the right serial port](selecting_serial_port.md) for more information about the serial port naming conventions.

     !!! note "Note"
          If you are auto-reconnecting a previously used device, this and the next step are not required, as the application connects automatically to the last connected serial port on that device.